MicrosoftDocs/semantic-kernel-docs/semantic-kernel/overview/index.md

 :::row:::
    :::column span="":::
       With Semantic Kernel, you'll be equipped to build future-proof solutions that evolve with your needs.
-Easily add your existing code through plugins to maximize your investment and innovation potential and flexibly integrate new and exiting AI services through a set of out-of-the-box connectors.

-      Together, with plugins and AI services, you can begin automating business process for you company and your customers.
-For example, if you built plugins to interact with a CRM system, you could use Semantic Kernel to orchestrate calls to get customers, email customers, and complete sales with models from Azure OpenAI, OpenAI, Mistral or Gemini.

-      Because Semantic Kernel uses OpenAPI specifications (just like Microsoft 365 Copilot), you can also easily share the extensions you build for Semantic Kernel with other developers (whether pro-dev or citizen-dev) within your company.
+By adding your existing code as a plugin, you’ll maximize your investment by flexibly integrating AI services through a set of out-of-the-box connectors.
+Semantic Kernel uses OpenAPI specifications (like Microsoft 365 Copilot) so you can share any extensions with other pro or low-code developers in your company.
    :::column-end:::
    :::column span="":::
     ![Modular Extensibility](../media/Designed-for-modular-extensibility.png)
    :::column-end:::
 :::row-end:::

 ## Get started